sanikamal/genai-huggingface/README.md

 5. **Chat Interface with Open Source LLM** 💬
    - Create an interface to chat with an open-source Large Language Model using Falcon.

-### 1. Text Summarization App
-Create a user-friendly app (usable for non-coders) to take input text, summarize it with an open-source large language model, and display the summary.

-### 2. Image Captioning App
-Create an app that allows the user to upload an image, which uses an image to text (image captioning) to describe the uploaded image, and display both the image and the caption in the app.

-### 3. Image Generation App
-Create an app that takes text and generates an image with a diffusion model, then displays the generated image within the app.

-### 4. Combined Image Captioning and Generation App
-Combine what you learned in the previous two lessons: Upload an image, caption the image, and use the caption to generate a new image.

-### 5. LLM Chat Interface App
-Create an interface to chat with an open-source LLM using Falcon.

 ### How to Use
 1. Clone this repository.